 Startups creating tourist experiences around food-related point of interest (brewery, vineyard …) or reinventing access to cooking classes.

 Startups delivering regularly to their customers all the ingredients to make meals by adapting quantities to the home.

-Startups developing food e-commerce platforms, including farm-to-home solutions and stores delivery.
+Startups developing food e-commerce platforms, including farm-to-home solutions and delivery from stores.

 Delivery services to receive products selected by experts every month.
 Wine, tea, coffee and exotic new products from around the world are among the most popular themes.